Résumé

 Xt=(π,π]eihλdZ(λ),π<λπX_t = \int_{(-\pi, \pi]} e^{ih\lambda}dZ(\lambda), \pi < |\lambda| \leq \pi

-This is of particular importance when a process is known to exhibit some form of periodic behavior suppose XtX_t is stochastic periodic series, i.e.
+This is useful when a process contains periodic behavior.
+Suppose XtX_t is a stochastic periodic series:

 Xt=Acos(ωt)+Bsin(ωt);A,BN(μA,B,σA,B)X_t = A cos(\omega t) + B sin(\omega t);\enspace A, B \sim N(\mu_{A, B}, \sigma_{A, B})